KIT-ISAS/iviz/iviz/README.md

 It will take you back to the map frame, positioned on the origin - or whatever frame you chose as the fixed frame.
 Many modules also have frame panels in green, you can click them to go to where the module is centered.

-If the frame referenced by the frame panel is moving, you can click and drag the frame panel to the left (into the screen) to **Lock the Camera** onto it.
+If the frame referenced by the frame panel is moving, you can click on the panel and _drag_ it to the left (into the screen).
+This will **Lock the Camera** onto it.
 You will now follow the frame whenever it moves.
 Click on the lock on the bottom of the screen to restore the camera.